ben-ryder/benryder.me/web/src/content/posts/other/jamin-around-with-contentful/jamin-around-with-contentful.md

 - There are a number of API libraries prebuilt for developers to use when integrating Contentful with apps and services.
 These include a Javascript library, Gatsby plugin, Android APK and a variety of different endpoints for interacting with content.
 The contentful-cli can also be used to easily manage Contentful applications from the command line.

 ## Who is using Contentful?
+Contentful is being used by many top brands, at the time of writing this includes:

-Figma
+- Figma

-Shutterstock
+- Shutterstock

-Stripe
+- Stripe

-Spotify Artists
+- Spotify Artists

 You can view more on [contentful.com](https://contentful.com).

 ## My Experience

-So far I’ve given a general overview of Contentful as a CMS and listed some tools and features that make it an attractive choice, but what about my personal experience?

 Most of my experience with Contentful has been in developing my personal website.
 This site was a great contender to practise using the Jamstack architecture because the content doesn’t change often.